7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 [[Web-Hacking-Checklist]]

 - Prior to breaching
+	- RTFM and any reminders; reread the code?
+		- Checked the shebang on the python exploit? - Trolly python2 developers
 	- Are there presuppositions that can be made before footholding a machine?
 		- Security - Network and Host - Traffic-typoplogy and AMSI or Shell jails?
 		- OS?